 Students who live and work on our farm will learn all aspects of running a diversified, organic vegetable farm including marketing, planting, harvesting, packing, greenhouse propagation and some cultivation.

-Students work 40 – 50 hours/week depending on the time of the season — work is less in the spring, intense in the summer, and levels off in the fall.
+Students will train 40 – 50 hours/week depending on the time of the season — we may train less in the spring, more in the summer, and then it levels off again in the fall.
 Students receive two days off per week and a one-week vacation.
-We spend a lot of time training students on our particular whole farm system – much of the learning comes back to them after spending a whole season learning and working.
+We spend a lot of time training students on our particular whole farm system – much of the learning comes back to them after spending a whole season learning by doing.

 We have two travel trailers available, laundry, high-speed internet, propane stoves and heat, outdoor warm shower, composting toilet, and unlimited vegetables from the farm.
 We provide room, board, and an education stipend.
 The details of the room, board, and stipend package will be discussed during the interview process.
 We do not allow drugs or smoking on the farm, and we cannot accommodate pets.